mahdi13/translate-buddy/README.md

 **This project is just a hobby, the source code is not even close to the "clean"!**

-This projects helps you to communicate via speak by only writen text.
+This projects helps you to communicate verbally in writing, using two different languages.

 What you have to do is: